DRMacIver/shrinkray/notes/parallelism.md

 1. If the edit is redundant or conflicts[^4] with edits already successfully applied, skip it.
 2. Check if applying this edit on top of the already applied edits would lead to an interesting test case.
       a.
-If it would not, then skip this edit.
+If it would not, then skip this edit and return False.
       b.
-If it *would* then check whether any other edits have been applied while we were checking.
-If they have not, then add this edit to the list of successfully applied edits.
-Otherwise, try this edit again, after sleeping briefly to give the other task that's working some time to proceed.
+If it *would* then add it to the merge queue.
+      c.
+If nobody else is processing the merge queue, switch into merging mode.
+Otherwise wait until this patch has either been merged or discarded and return true if it was merged.

+Merging mode consists of:

+1. Looking at the current sequence of patches in the queue.
+2. Using an adaptive merge strategy to apply as many of them as possible.
+3. Update the current patch with the successfully applied patches.

+This happens under a lock, ensuring that only a single worker can update the current patch at once.

-This approach means that you don't have to stop when you find an interesting variant - you just apply the edit and keep going.
-In the cases where successful variants are *very* common this will still not be fully parallel, because it needs to do retries that can result in wasted work, but this only occurs when two successful edits race with each other, rather than every successful edit immediately halting everything else.
-In the case where the probability of a successful edit is significantly under 1 / number of parallel threads, this should scale linearly with the amount of parallelism.
+In the cases where successful variants are *very* common this will still not be fully parallel, because it needs to wait on or perform the merge, but merges will tend to be relatively fast (if there are no conflicts, they require only one call to the interestingness test for the entire queue.

-Strictly it doesn't need to do those retries, but it seems to be helpful.
-The idea of the retry is that edits that result in interesting test cases are likely (though not certain) to be independent, and are worth the effort of finding out if they are, so when there's evidence that a patch is likely to be good, we try it again in the hopes that it still is.
-The algorithm's correctness doesn't rely on this assumption - it would still provide the same guarantees (when run repeatedly to a fixed point) without it, but when the heuristic holds it is likely to be signfiicantly faster.
-When it doesn't, in theory it can produce arbitrary slowdowns in the case where the reducer produces many successful edits many of which block other edits, but this seems like a relatively unusual case.

-The sleeping wasn't in earlier versions, and it plays badly with the adaptive nature of a number of shrink ray passes, where once you start succeeding you find many other similar ways to delete.
-This means that you can potentially end up with very long retry loops as the other task keeps sniping the work out from under you.
-The sleep thus assumes that if you got sniped once you're likely to get sniped again and it's better to just back off and let the other task do its thing.
-Currently we sleep for an exponential variate with an average of 1s.
-This is unlikely to be optimal but seems to work reasonable well.
+If there area  lot of conflicts you may end up having a 50% slowdown as you have to call the interestingness test for every patch).

 ## Bounding the amount of parallelism